Home » Smoker Recipes » Smoked Rump Roast

 • Make sure not to forget to pat your roast dry.

-• You can use a pale ale or a pilsner beer for this, any of your favorite.
-If you don’t want to use beer, you could use a hard cider or just add additional beef broth.
+• You can use a pale ale or a pilsner beer for this.
+If you don’t want to use beer, you could use additional beef broth.

 Nutrition